 - A recorded statement about your injury

-Because adjusters are experts at using your own words against you and blaming your injury on pre-existing medical conditions, you should not grant either request without first speaking to a personal injury attorney.
+Because adjusters are experts at using your own words against you and blaming your injury on pre-existing medical conditions, you should not grant either request without first speaking to a Frederick personal injury attorney.

-Your best means of protection against the tactics of the insurance company are:
+According to our Frederick personal injury attorney, your best means of protection against the tactics of the insurance company are:

 - Be private: Don’t discuss your case with anyone except your lawyer.